streamr-dev/network/docs/docs/streamr-network/brubeck-network/run-a-node.md

 cd ~/.streamrDocker1
 ```

-Then run the config wizard:
+Then run the Config Wizard:

 ```
-docker run -it -v ${pwd}:/home/streamr/.streamr streamr/broker-node:latest bin/config-wizard
+docker run -it -v ${pwd}:/home/streamr/.streamr streamr/node:latest bin/config-wizard
 ```

-**Using the config wizard**
+**Using the Config Wizard**

 _"Generate or import Ethereum private key"_

 You can generate a new private key or use one you already have.
-You can avoid having the private key of the wallet with your soon-to-be staked DATA stored in a plain text file by generating a new private key in this step and adding your staking wallet's public key as a *beneficiary address* once you are done configuring the node via the config wizard (highly recommended).
+You can avoid having the private key of the wallet with your soon-to-be staked DATA stored in a plain text file by generating a new private key in this step and adding your staking wallet's public key as a *beneficiary address* once you are done configuring the node via the Config Wizard (highly recommended).

 _"Plugins to enable"_